Smithay/book/src/client/general/registry.md

 ## The GlobalManager

-Tracking the list of globals, their versions, and instanciating them requires some work that can be automated away, as such, `wayland-client` provides an abstraction which simplifies this work for you, the [`GlobalManager`](https://docs.rs/wayland-client/*/wayland_client/struct.GlobalManager.html).
+Tracking the list of globals, their versions, and instantiating them requires some work that can be automated away.
+As such, `wayland-client` provides an abstraction which simplifies this work for you, the [`GlobalManager`](https://docs.rs/wayland-client/*/wayland_client/struct.GlobalManager.html).
 SCTK further provides other abstractions on top of it, for more convenience, which will be presented in the following sections.
 The rest of the client-side half of book will be dedicated to understanding